Spreading and Structural Balance on Signed Networks: Main results

 \subsubsection{Classifications}

 We define a signed graph to be \textit{balanced} as in Theorem \ref{the:lit_signed-bal}, and \textit{antibalanced} as in Theorem \ref{the:lit_signed-anti}.
 Finally, we define all the remaining signed graphs to be \textit{strictly unbalanced} in Definition \ref{def:signed_strictunb}.
-Since we focus on the structural properties here, we use the terms ``network" and ``graph" interchangeably. \begin{definition}[Strict Unbalance] A signed graph $G$ is strictly unbalanced if $G$ is neither balanced nor antibalanced. \end{definition}
+Since we focus on the structural properties here, we use the terms ``network" and ``graph" interchangeably. \begin{definition}[strict unbalance] A signed graph $G$ is strictly unbalanced if $G$ is neither balanced nor antibalanced. \end{definition}

 With the definitions, we should note that balanced graphs and antibalanced graphs are not always mutually exclusive.
 For example, a four-node path with edge sign $(-, +, -)$ is both balanced and antibalanced, and so is a four-node cycle with edge sign $(-, +, -, +)$.
-We then show that the intersection between balanced graphs and antibalanced graphs only contains signed trees and (balanced/antibalanced) bipartite graphs, as in Proposition \ref{pro:balanced-anti-tree} and Proposition \ref{pro:balanced-anti-bipart}.
-As in the literature, we define a path, walk, or cycle to be \textit{positive} if it contains an even number of negative edges, and \textit{negative} otherwise. \begin{proposition} Every signed tree is both balanced and antibalanced. \end{proposition} \begin{proof} We consider an arbitrary signed tree graph, $T = (V, E, \mathbf{W})$.
-We first show that $T$ is balanced.
-For a node $v_i\in V$, there is only one path from $v_i$ to other nodes in $V$.
-Hence, we can partition each node $v_j\in V\backslash\{v_i\}$ according to the sign of the path from $v_i$ to $v_j$, where $V_1$ contains $v_i$ and the nodes of positive paths, while $V_2$ contains the nodes of negative paths.
+Indeed, the intersection between balanced graphs and antibalanced graphs only contains signed trees and balanced/antibalanced bipartite graphs, as illustrated in Propositions \ref{pro:balanced-anti-tree} and \ref{pro:balanced-anti-bipart}.
+As in the literature, we define a path, walk, or cycle to be \textit{positive} if it contains an even number of negative edges, and \textit{negative} otherwise. \begin{proposition} Every signed tree is both balanced and antibalanced. \end{proposition} \begin{proof} This follows from the definitions.
+See also Appendix \ref{sec:app_proofs} for a constructive proof with the corresponding bipartitions found, and Lemma 3.1 in \cite{zaslavsky_1982_signed}. \end{proof}

-We can show that $V_1, V_2$ is the bipartition corresponding to the balanced structure.
-Suppose there is an edge $(v_h,v_l)$ in $V_1$, then there are two paths of positive sign from $v_i$ to $v_h$ and $v_l$, and one of them does not go through edge $(v_h,v_l)$.
-WLOG, the path to $v_h$, denoted $P_h$, does not go through $(v_h,v_l)$.
-Then $P_h + (v_h,v_l)$ is a path from $v_i$ to $v_l$, thus positive.
-Hence, edge $(v_h,v_l)$ is positive.
-Similarly, we can show that each edge in $V_2$ is positive, while each edge between $S$ and $\bar{S}$ is negative.
-Hence, each signed tree is balanced.

-We now show that $T$ is also antibalanced.
-We first construct another tree by negating the edge sign, $T' = (V, E, -\mathbf{W})$, and then following the above procedure, we can show that $T'$ is balanced.
-Hence, $T$ is antibalanced. \end{proof}